 Let’s face it, working out in the gym can get boring whatever routine you do, so to combat this I always try to get my clients outdoors when possible.
 One of the best places that work for my personal training clients is the local parks in Cardiff.
+With so many different parks in the different areas of Cardiff, I thought it would be a good idea to take a look at some of the best parks to go running in Cardiff.

 So in this article, I will tell you my favourite parks in Cardiff to workout in and maybe next time you’re looking for somewhere to exercise your first thought won’t be the gym.